 The app is pretty easy to use and intuitive even if you are brand new to it.
 You simply select your location and input a destination.
-You will then see a number of Lyft car types available, but just scroll all the way to the right under the “more” menu where you will spot the very obvious Minnie Van logo and an estimated wait time.
-Hit the request button and your ride will be on the way (and trackable via GPS in the app).
+You will then see a number of Lyft car types available, including a very obvious red Minnie Van option and an estimated wait time.
+Hit the “Select Minnie Van” button and your ride will be on the way (and trackable via GPS in the app).

 If you have Lyft credits in your account, you’ll find that they will be automatically applied to your Minnie Van ride as well.
-If you are new to Lyft, you can even get $5 off with my referral code LESLIE620998.
+If you are new to Lyft, you can even get $10 in ride credit with my referral code LESLIE620998.